dinhtai507/CovidAnalysis/README.md

 # COVID-19 Data Analysis Repository

 ## Overview
 Welcome to the COVID-19 Data Analysis repository, a comprehensive resource center dedicated to unraveling patterns within COVID-19 data.
 This repository provides essential datasets and analytical scripts for in-depth exploration of mortality and vaccination statistics during the ongoing global pandemic.
+By providing curated datasets and analytical scripts, the repository aims to empower researchers, policymakers, data scientists, and the broader community with valuable insights into the complex dynamics of the pandemic.

 ## Datasets
 ### 1. CovidDeaths.xlsx